Welcome from the Chief

 The Division of Nephrology and Hypertension is recognized for its excellence in patient care, medical education, research, and community outreach.
 The division has received multiple awards for its teaching and research activities.

-In implementing its mission, department of Nephrology is committed to:
+In implementing our mission, we are committed to:

 - Educating physicians, basic scientists, residents, fellows and allied health professionals based on state-of-the-art curricula, methods, and facilities, preparing students for careers in health care service, teaching, or research.